A Hybrid Graph Neural Network for Enhanced EEG-Based Depression Detection: Introduction

 \section{Introduction}

-Depression is a medical condition that includes abnormalities of mood, cognition and neurovegetative functions\cite{fava2000major}.
-Depression has become a significant public health issue, affecting more than 300 million people worldwide\cite{otte2016major} and causing about 850,000 suicides each year\cite{seedat2009cross}.
-Clinically, doctors often diagnose depression through face-to-face interviews and questionnaires such as the Patient Health Questionnaire 9-item (PHQ-9)\cite{cummins2017generalized}.
-The former primarily relies on the doctor's experience and subjective judgment, while the latter depends on the patient's self-reported feelings and can easily be concealed by the patient.
-Therefore, there is an urgent need for an objective and accurate method for the diagnosis of depression\cite{chen2021urinary}.
+Depression is a medical condition characterized by abnormalities of mood, cognition and neurovegetative functions, which has become a major public health concern\cite{fava2000major}.
+Clinically, doctors often diagnose depression through face-to-face interviews and questionnaires\cite{cummins2017generalized}.
+The former primarily relies on the doctor's expertise and personal judgment, while the latter depends on the patient's self-reported feelings, which can be easily concealed.
+Therefore, a reliable and accurate method for objective depression detection is urgently required\cite{chen2021urinary}.

 Electroencephalography (EEG) provides an objective measurement of brain activity, which presents advantages over traditional methods for diagnosing depression\cite{acharya2015computer}.
-EEG channels are distributed on irregular grids and convolutional neural networks (CNN)\cite{eegnet,2021deprnet} cannot represent such non-Euclidean structured data well.
-Recently, graph neural networks (GNNs), with the strength of modeling non-Euclidean structured data, have been successfully applied to the classification of EEG signals and the detection of depression\cite{dgcnn,2021bibm_gcn,24SGPSL,62SDGCN,hubin2022grapheeg,IAG,graphsleepnet,hubin2023explainableGCN,luo2023GNN}.
-GNN-based methods can effectively uncover disease-related patterns and detect depression based on the complex interactions between different electrodes\cite{graph_survey}.
-However, these GNN-based methods are not specifically tailored for the detection of depression and fail to sufficiently consider the characteristics of depression, leading to suboptimal detection performance.
+EEG channels are arranged on irregular grids, and traditional convolutional neural networks (CNNs)\cite{2021deprnet} struggle to effectively represent this non-Euclidean structured data.
+Recently, graph neural networks (GNNs), with the strength of modeling non-Euclidean structured data, have been successfully applied to the classification of EEG signals and the detection of depression\cite{2021bibm_gcn,24SGPSL,62SDGCN,hubin2022gicn,hubin2023explainableGCN,luo2023GNN}.
+GNN-based methods can effectively uncover disease-related patterns and detect depression according to the variable interactions between different EEG channels\cite{graph_survey,eeg_survey_acm}.
+However, these GNN-based methods are not specifically tailored for the depression detection and fail to sufficiently consider its characteristics, leading to suboptimal performance.